← All varieties

 Season

-September and October (Warder, Downing, Elliott, Thomas).
-Beach provides additional detail: the fruit begins to ripen during late August or early September; the crop ripens in succession during a period of several weeks, and some portion of the fruit may be kept till late autumn.
+September (Beach; Hedrick); September and October (Warder; Downing; Thomas; Budd-Hansen); September to October (Elliott); winter (Lowther).
+Beach elaborates: it begins to ripen during late August or early September, the crop ripens in succession during a period of several weeks, and some portion of the fruit may be kept till late autumn.
 Several pickings are required in order to secure the fruit in prime condition.

 Uses